DeadAt0m/DCA-PyTorch/README.md

 Just run: python setup.py install

 ## Using

-Read the classes descriptions in adnn.py and adnn_cell.py.
+   *import dcapytorch* - import all necessary modules: ADNN, ADNN\*Cell I recommend the read the classes descriptions in adnn.py and adnn_cell.py.
 It's well documented.

+## Examples
+   *./tests/test_dca.py* - contains examples of using ADNN in the wild.

 ## Testing

 Some unit tests provided by next command: python setup.py tests.
-You can also refer to them as examples of using module in the wild(test_dca.py)